Most people don’t realize they’re dealing with a narcissist until it’s too late.

 The Psychology Behind Narcissistic Behavior

 Here’s what most people don’t get: narcissists aren’t confident—they’re insecure.
-Deep down, they feel empty, inadequate, and worthless.
+Deep down, a narcissist feels empty, inadequate, and worthless.
 So they build this fake persona to cover it up.

-That’s why they need constant praise, control, and attention.
+That’s why the narcissist needs constant praise, control, and attention.
 It’s not ego—it’s survival.
 Narcissists aren’t operating from a place of strength; they’re hustling 24/7 to avoid facing their own shame.

 Every manipulation, every lie, every power move?
 It’s all just a mask to hide how weak they really feel inside.